alpersonalwebsite/react/Redux.md

 For other cases, we should opt for Local State.

-### Pure functions
+#### Pure functions

 We make changes in the state through pure functions.

 What are Pure Functions...?

 1. They depend just in the arguments that we pass.
-2. Same arguments should return same results.
+2. Same arguments should return same results (this makes pure functions easy to test).
-3. They don´t produce side effects.
+3. They don´t produce side effects (aka, NO interaction between the function and its outside scope.
+Example: HTTP calls)

 <!-- TODO: Example of pure function and check definition and characteristics -->